-Iroquois Valley has been committed to human health since day one, best represented by the goals and motivation of our Co-Founder and Board Chair, Dr. Stephen Rivard.
+Iroquois Valley has been committed to human health since day one, best represented by the goals and motivation of our Co-Founder and Co-Chair of our Board of Directors, Dr. Stephen Rivard.
 Dr. Rivard sees nutritious food as the best form of preventative medicine against epidemics like heart disease, diabetes, obesity, and cancer, and is increasingly encouraged by the direct connections being made between healthy soil and a healthy planet.